 North Cyprus is a popular study destination because of the high quality of education provided.
 Nicosia, the capital of North Cyprus and where our campus is located, is a multicultural location to reside, due to the many cultures that has influenced it throughout history.
 Our student’s enjoy the experience of being taken back in history while visiting the over 100 historical sites our island has to offer, heritage of the 12 different civilizations that once passed through our island.
 During the weekends and school holidays, students can visit the world-class untouched beaches of Cyprus, as Nicosia is only 15 minutes away from Kyrenia, and 40 minutes away from Famagusta.
 Besides, it is only 15 minute drive to the Ercan State Airport from the CIU campus.
-Being the most populated city in the TRNC, students have unique opportunities to take part in many cultural and social events and activities, in a variety of cafes, restaurants and shops.
+Being the most populated city in TRNC, students have unique opportunities to take part in many cultural and social events and activities and enjoy a variety of cafés, restaurants and shops.

 Cyprus Food and Culture

 Climate: Cyprus enjoys sunny, warm and open weather conditions during at least 300 days of the year, providing the ideal weather conditions for education.
 Cyprus is in the Mediterranean climate zone, so the summers are warm and dry, while the winters are warm and rainy.
 The average annual precipitation is 500 mm.
 Average temperatures vary between 20-30 ° C in summer and 5-15 ° C in winter.

-Electricity: The electricity in the TRNC is the same as in Turkey and is 220/240V A/C 50Hz and three-pronged plugs are used.
-In order to use all kinds of electric equipment easily, adapters which convert twin sockets to triple sockets, can be found at all the supermarkets easily and cheaply.
+Electricity: The electricity in TRNC is the same as in Turkey and is 220/240V A/C 50Hz and three-pronged plugs are used.
+In order to use all kinds of electrical equipment easily, adapters which convert twin sockets to triple sockets, can easily be found in all supermarkets for a reasonable price.

-Traffic: In North Cyprus, traffic flows from the left lane.
-Students who holds international driving license, or valid license for the related vehicle class from their home country can drive in North Cyprus.
+Traffic: The traffic flows from the left lane in North Cyprus.
+Students who hold an international driving license, or valid license for the related vehicle class from their home country, are allowed to drive in North Cyprus.

 Language: The official language is Turkish, however, the language spoken by the public has a Turkish Cypriot dialect.